27 September 2013

 7. Partraige, of which there were three groups

-Partraige Ceara, whose kings were the O’Garvalys.
-The territory took in roughly the modern barony of Carra in Co.
-Mayo.
-After the influx of the Ui Fiachrach branch known as Fir Ceara, whose kings were the O’Murrays, O’Tierneys, and O’Gormans, these Partraige were confined to Odhbhna, later known as Ballyovey, now called Partry.
+Partraige Cearawhose kings were the O’Garvalys.
+Their territory took in roughly the southern part of the barony of Carra in Co.
+Mayo, until the influx of the Ui Fiachrach branch known as Fir Ceara, when they were confined to Odhbhna, later known as (the parish of) Ballyovey, now called Partry.

 Partraige Locha, whose chiefs were the O’Dorchys, took in roughly the modern parish of Cong in the baronies of Ross, Co.
 Galway, and of Kilmaine, Co.
 Mayo.
 These Partraige were absorbed into Conmaicne Cuile Tolad during the 7th or 8th century.